jeayeunmo/dev_guide/MMR2 Architecture Guidelines.md

 ### How to define the responsibilities of MVVM

- It is based on "Separation of concerns , Better testablility, Follow SOLID principles' .
+ It is based on "Separation of concerns , Better testable, Follow SOLID principles' .

 | MODEL Responsibilities |
 | ------------------|